Marcus Fedarko

 microbiome sequencing data.

-Before grad school I was an undergraduate student at the
+Previously, I was a PhD student at the

 in the